MUDAL/stm32f103-fingerprint-sensor/README.md

 More information on the contents of a data **packet** can be found in the manual below.
 [fingerprint_sensor_manual.pdf](https://github.com/MUDAL/stm32f103-fingerprint-sensor/files/8353945/fingerprint_sensor_manual.pdf)

-Special thanks to @Adafruit for their contribution to open source hardware and software
+Special thanks to @adafruit for their contribution to open source hardware and software